Golden rules after hip replacement - why they are mostly unnecessary today

 Myth:

-Previously, it was strongly advised against being physically active early on.
-Patients were advised to physically spare themselves for months or even years to protect the artificial joint.
+Previously it was strongly discouraged to be physically active early on.
+Patients were advised to rest physically for months or even years to protect the artificial joint.

 Reality:

-Sport is explicitly recommended from about 6 weeks postoperatively, depending on individual healing and consultation with the doctor.
-Activities such as swimming, cycling, Nordic walking or gentle strength training strengthen the muscles, improve joint stability and contribute to the longevity of the hip prosthesis.
-Particularly important: Physical activity promotes quality of life and return to everyday life.
+Sport is explicitly desired from about 6 weeks postoperatively, depending on individual healing and agreement with the doctor.
+Activities such as swimming, cycling, Nordic walking or gentle strength training strengthen the musculature, improve joint stability and contribute to the longevity of the hip prosthesis.
+Especially important: Sporting activity promotes quality of life and the return to everyday life.

 4. Don't bend over – dangerous for the prosthesis